-Grievances about a police officer or the Department of Public Safety may be submitted to the Office of the Vice-Chancellor of Business and Finance or directly to the Department of Public Safety.
+Grievances about a police officer or the Department of Public Safety may be submitted to the Office of the Vice-Chancellor of Business and Finance, or directly to the Department of Public Safety or Human Resources.
 Grievances shall be promptly reported to the Committee.

 B. Consideration of Grievances